Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

   <summary></summary>

 **Levels progression events using Adjust:**
-We utilize two key events related to game level progression: LevelDataStartEvent and LevelDataCompleteEvent.
+We utilize two key events related to game level progression: `LevelDataStartEvent` and `LevelDataCompleteEvent`.

 `LevelDataStartEvent` is sent at the beginning of the level
 1. `coinsAmount` - Indicates the main currency current amount (In level 1, if the users start with 0, send 0.)